Out-of-sample error estimate for robust M-estimators with convex penalty: Main result

 \end{proposition} The proof is given in \Cref{proof:ENet-Huber-Lasso}.
 Proposition~\ref{prop:Huber-Lasso} implies that for the Huber loss with $\ell_1$-penalty, the out-of-sample error estimate $\hat R$ becomes simply

 For the square-loss and identity covariance, the above estimate was known \cite{bayati2013estimating,miolane2018distribution} with $|\hat I|$ replaced by $n$.
-The extension of this estimate to the Huber loss is rather natural: the sample size should be replaced by the number of observed inliers $|\hat I|$.
+In hindsight the extension of this estimate to the Huber loss is natural: the sample size should be replaced by the number of observed inliers $|\hat I|$.

-Propositions~\ref{prop:specific-ENet} and \ref{prop:Huber-Lasso} provide, for specific examples, closed form expressions for the multiplicative factors $\trace[(\partial/\partial \by)\hbpsi]$ and $\df$ appearing in $\hat R$.
-Closed form expressions can also be obtained for different penalty functions, such as the Group-Lasso penalty, by differentiating the KKT conditions as explained in \cite{bellec_zhang2019second_poincare} for the square loss.